krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
+= 2024.01.15    - version 3.3.0 =
+* Feature       - Added support for Klarna Express Checkout.
+* Feature       - Added support for Post Purchase Upsell.
+* Fix           - Fixed an issue with a undefined index when reading the enabled setting before it has been saved.
+* Tweak         - Changed author and author uri for the plugin.

 = 2023.12.06    - version 3.2.4 =
 * Fix           – Added a check to ensure that a Klarna order is always, at most, processed once.
 This should prevent accidental order re-processing.
 * Fix           - Fixed PHP 8 deprecation warnings.